09 Early years practice policy

 learning.

-agencies to involve the child wherever appropriate.
+other agencies to involve the child wherever appropriate.

 - Children are involved at appropriate stages of the assessment and to their level of